Skip to main content

 Mistake typeSeverityHow to avoid

-Insufficient income or assets to meet 125% of poverty guidelinesRejectionUse I-864P poverty guidelines; add household member (I-864A) or joint sponsor if needed.
+Insufficient income or assets to meet the support thresholdRejectionCheck the current I-864P poverty guidelines, calculate household size carefully, and use a joint sponsor or qualifying assets if needed.

 Examples (What are examples for Form I-864?)